It was the final school period of the day, and to think Nevil had come so close this time!

 You might be old as evil itself, Nevil thought, but you’re clearly still as eager as ever for petty opportunities of theft and shadiness, aren’t you?

-“So where you then intent on returning the pacer you took, Ma’am?”
+“So were you then intent on returning the pacer you took, Ma’am?”
 Nevil asked, already knowing the answer.

 “Of course not,” she barked.
 “That greedy bastard had it coming!”

-He tried to hide his irritation and lifted his sketch paper that it dangled it before him.
-“I really need to be finishing the project Ma’am.
+He tried to hide his irritation and lifted his sketch paper so that it dangled before him.
+“I really need to be finishing the project, Ma’am.
 You said so yourself.”

 “Nonsense, dearest,” she said, squinting her eyes at his drawing with a look of apparent disgust.
 “With my knowledge and considerate involvement as your teacher, you’ll do just fine with that…whatever that is.”